IzzySoft/Adebar/doc/hints.md

       Currently it lists the „device features“ as returned by `pm list features`, plus some selected details from the `build.prop`; more might be added in the future (I'm open to suggestions here).
+    * `MK_DEVICEINFO_SENSORS`: Sensor details are part of device-info, but the corresponding details cannot be retrieved from all devices (e.g. the *LG Optimus 4X* with firmware 20C doesn't have it).
+Furthermore it takes a little longer to verify if we can retrieve them (to avoid errors) and then do it; so you might wish to switch it off from the start.
+    * `MK_DEVICEINFO_PMLISTFEATURES`: Though this part is done quickly, you might decide it's not useful to you (as it looks a bit cryptic).
+So I decided to give you the change to switch it off :)
 * Misc
     * `PROGRESS`: Show some progress while the script is running, so you know what's going on (and don't think it got „stuck“).
 By default, this is